Mafia–Camorra War: Destruction of the Camorra

-Giuseppe Verrazano, who was with the Morello gang, wanted to open up another gambling house; this was not liked by the Navy Street gang so a plot to kill him was hatched.
+Giuseppe Verrazano, who was with the Morello gang, wanted to open another gambling house; the Navy Street gang did not like this, so a plot to kill him was hatched.
 Verrazano spotted a Navy Street member and tried to kill him, but he was spotted and forced to flee.
 Many assassinations and attempts happened after this, making neither side safe.
 Since the Camorra could not kill the new leaders, their plot for destruction would have to be executed indirectly.
-The Camorra tried to wrest artichoke business from Ciro Terronova.
-Their threats failed not only against artichokes but coal, ice, and other markets.
+The Camorra tried to wrest the artichoke business from Ciro Terronova.
+Their threats failed not only against artichokes but also against coal, ice, and other markets.

 Members killed in this war included Salvatore DeMarco, George Esposito, Gaetano Del Gaudio, Antonio 'Tony the Shoemaker' Parretti, and Joseph 'Chuck' Nazzaro.
-The man who played the biggest part in the victory of the mafia was Ralph 'The Barber' Daniello who testified against Navy Street's activities, from murders to rackets, leading to numerous convictions and indictments.
-The Camorra boss Andrea Ricci was shot dead in November 1917, allegedly by his own men as they were afraid he could testify.
+The man who played the biggest part in the victory of the mafia was Ralph 'The Barber' Daniello, who testified against Navy Street's activities, from murders to rackets, leading to numerous convictions and indictments.
+The Camorra boss Andrea Ricci was shot dead in November 1917, allegedly by his men, as they were afraid he could testify.

 Trials

 Rocco Valenti was arrested in January for participation in the DeMarco / Lombardi killing.
-He was jailed for ten months, before being discharged in November 1918.
+He was jailed for ten months before being discharged in November 1918.
 He appeared later in court to testify against Charles Giordano in March 1919.
-Allesandro Vollero, was tried for first degree murder in the case of Nicholas Morello and Charles Ubriaco.
-Ralph Daniello testified against Vollero, and stated the gang paid money to a detective named Michael Mealli.
+Allesandro Vollero was tried for first degree murder in the case of Nicholas Morello and Charles Ubriaco.
+Ralph Daniello testified against Vollero and stated the gang paid money to a detective named Michael Mealli.
 Mealli was reduced in rank and assigned to patrol duty.

 Following this, Judge Kapper was taken ill on February 18, causing a mistrial declaration.
 Vollero was retried on March 4 and was sentenced to life at Sing Sing.
 Pellegrino Morano, leader of the Coney Island faction, was convicted of murder in the second degree.
-He was sentenced 20 to life at Sing Sing.
+He was sentenced to 20 years to life imprisonment at Sing Sing.
 Alphonso Sgroia, a Navy Street gang member, was sentenced on June 17, 1918, he received twelve years in Dannemora for the Nick Morello case.
 Sgroia testified against his fellow assailants and received a shorter prison sentence and deportation to Italy.
 Justice for Morello's and Ubriaco's death did not stop there.

-John Esposito and Antonio Notaro were sentenced in June 1918, from 6 to 10 years each for their participation in the murder.
-Ciro Terranova was tried for Complicity in June 1918, in connection with the DeMarco/Lombardi killing.
+John Esposito and Antonio Notaro were sentenced in June 1918 from 6 to 10 years each for their participation in the murder.
+Ciro Terranova was tried for Complicity in June 1918 in connection with the DeMarco/Lombardi killing.
 Johnny Esposito, the killer of Lombardi, tried to testify against Terranova, but once it was proved that they were in the same gang, Ciro was acquitted due to lack of corroboration.
 Ralph Daniello's sentence was suspended due to the testimony he had given.
 An assault which cost him five years in Coney Island cut short his freedom.
-After his release in 1925 he was found shot near Metuchen, New Jersey.
+After his release in 1925, he was found shot near Metuchen, New Jersey.